andrasna/carosans/README.md

 Test cases can be found in the `examples` folder.

 Let me know, if you have any questions or suggestions.
-You can open an issue.